dkzwm/SmoothRefreshLayout/README_EN.md

  - Support Auto-Refresh、Auto-LoadMore、Scroll to bottom to Auto-LoadMore（Recommended to use the Adapter while use ListView/GridView/RecyclerView）.
  - Support Cross boundary rebound(OverScroll).
  - Support Drawer-Style(Refresh view below the Content view and Refresh view has been pinned).
- - Support Refresh view has two styles:STYLE_DEFAULT(Do not change the height by default)、STYLE_SCALE(Dynamically change the height)
+ - Support Refresh view has six styles:STYLE_DEFAULT(Do not change the height by default)、STYLE_SCALE(Dynamically change the height)、STYLE_PIN(Pinned the refresh view)、STYLE_FOLLOW_SCALE(When the moved position large than the view height, SmoothRefreshLayout will dynamically change the height)、STYLE_FOLLOW_PIN(When the moved position large than the view height，pinned the refresh view)、STYLE_FOLLOW_CENTER(When the moved position large than the view height, make refresh view in center) .
  - Support Two-Level refresh（TwoLevelSmoothRefreshLayout）,PS:TaoBao-Senond-Floor、JD-Activity.
- - Support ListView,GridView,RecyclerView on LoadMore to smooth scrolling.
+ - Support ListView, GridView, RecyclerView on LoadMore to smooth scrolling.
  - Support Multi-State:STATE_CONTENT(Default state)、STATE_ERROR(Error state),STATE_EMPTY(Empty state),STATE_CUSTOM(Custom state).
  - Many callback interface and debugging information.